danielerapati/2years-oncall/PITCHME.md

 [github/danielerapati](https://github.com/danielerapati)

 Note:
-I am Daniele.
-I work for notonthehighstreet in Richmond.
-We are a marketplace for small creative businesses.
+HI, I am Daniele.
+I work for notonthehighstreet in London. notonthehighstreet.com is a marketplace for small creative businesses.

-Richmond is the best part of London, there are incredible parks and river-side pubs.
+Richmond is one of the best parts of London, there are incredible parks and river-side pubs.
 It doesn't feel like London at all, it feels like a country village, just inhabited by ambassadors and rich bankers' wifes and tech companies.
-Also it is where the Rolling Stones formed and some of us care a lot about the Rolling Stones.
+Also Richmond is where the Rolling Stones formed and some of us care a lot about the Rolling Stones.

 ---